bochinchero/decred-pub/StakedValue/StakeValuations.md

 ### Background

-The following works are the basis for what is described below, consider it prior recommended reading:
+The following works are the basis for the research below, consider it prior recommended reading:
 * [Realised Capitalisation](https://coinmetrics.io/realized-capitalization/) by Nic Carter and Antoine Le Calvez
 * [Realised Cap, MVRV ratio and Gradient Oscillators](https://medium.com/decred/decred-on-chain-realised-cap-mvrv-ratio-and-gradient-oscillators-a36ed2cc8182) by Checkmate.
 *  [Ticket Pool Volume Weighted Average (TVWAP)](https://medium.com/@permabullnino/decred-on-chain-the-ticket-pool-vwap-d0a3d1c42a3) by Permabull Niño.